ANILDANU/Coding-Question/README.md

 Prepearing for coding questions

-N exams numbered from 1 to N are going be held at Geekland state university.
+Question 1: N exams numbered from 1 to N are going be held at Geekland state university.
 Geek is a renowned professor at the university and therefore is given the task to design the datesheet for exams.
 Datesheet must be made in such a way that total number of holidays in the datesheet is exactly K i.e. sum of holidays given for each exam is exactly K. Moreover, no exam should have more than M holidays.
 Two datesheets are considered different if number of holidays for a particular exam in both the datesheets is different.
 Find number of valid datesheets Geek can choose from.
 As answer can be very large, find it modulo 109 + 7.